Bill Stumpf

-William Eugene Stumpf (March 1, 1936 - August 30, 2006) was an American furniture designer who helped design the Aeron, Embody and Ergon chairs for Herman Miller.
+William Eugene Stumpf (March 1, 1936 - August 30, 2006) was an American furniture designer noted for his detailed ergonomic study of seating, especially in the office environment, and his development of scientific criteria for chair design, including that a chair needed to support the body in a wide variety of positions from sitting upright to reclining, slouching or leaning forward.

-It was at the University of Wisconsin-Madison where Stumpf, working with specialists in orthopedic and vascular medicine, conducted extensive research into ergonomics, specifically in the way people sit.
-In 1974, Herman Miller commissioned him to apply his research to office seating.
-Two years later, the Ergon chair was introduced.

-Biography
+Stumpf would go on to co-design the Embody, Ergon and Aeron, chairs for Herman Miller, the latter becoming the most-produced office chair globally.
+In a 1999 interview with Ideas Magazine, Strump noted that he's less concerned with "haute design", but rather, what he calls “the genial middle ground of everyday experience.”

+Background

 Stumpf was born in St. Louis, Missouri.
 His father died when he was 13, and his mother, a gerontology nurse, relocated the family to Winona, Minnesota, to be near her family.

 He served in the U.S. Navy and then earned a bachelor's in industrial design from the University of Illinois at Urbana-Champaign, and a master's in environmental design from the University of Wisconsin–Madison.

+Stumpf died at age 70 in 2006, from abdominal surgery complications.
+He was married to Sharon Stumpf, with whom he had two children, Jon Stumpf and Carol Stumpf and five grandchildren: Gabriella, Erin, Max, David and Julia.